PotatoTomatoYay/QUANTUM-BJ-AT-THE-SPEED-OF-LIGHT/README.md

 # Playing Quantum BJ

-Quantum BJ is a complex game that tests both skill and intelligence
+Quantum BJ is a complex game that tests both skill and intelligence.

 ## The Objective of Quantum BJ
 In Quantum BJ, the objective is to have the highest hand value not exceeding 21.